 For other three categories shown in this table the price dispersion is much lower – especially for consumer electronics.

-Norway and UK show the highest price level for furniture and furnishings, and Bulgaria the lowest.
+Iceland and UK show the highest price level for furniture and furnishings, and Bulgaria the lowest.
 For household appliances and consumer electronics Malta is the most expensive country among EU Member States and Iceland among all 37 countries.
 This may be due to the geographical position of both island countries (leading to higher transportation costs) and the small size of their internal markets.

 Personal transport equipment, transport services, communication, restaurants and hotels